ehealthsuisse/EPR-by-example/files/SSOLogout.md

 ### Response Message

-The following snippet shows the content of a logout response, whith some elements ommitted to increase readability.
+The following snippet shows the content of a logout response, with some elements omitted to increase readability.

 The major content (lines 9..32) of the message is required for to sign the message compliant with the **[SAML 2.0 specification](http://docs.oasis-open.org/security/saml/v2.0/saml-core-2.0-os.pdf)**.
 Apart from that, the message conveys the following information:
 - *ID*: A unique ID of the request message (line 4).